linked-planet/kotlin-atlassian-client/README.md

     3. `Description`: Detailed description of changes, Generate release notes can help with this
     4. Click `Publish release` which will start the release build
 3. After a successful release build, the artifacts are available on Maven central (roughly 15 minutes later).
-4. Make a pull to retrieve the last changes of the `master` branch locally
+4. Make a pull to retrieve the last changes of the `dev` branch locally